Swat River: Discharge

+Demographics

+Ethnic groups

+The main ethnic group live in near by areas of swat river is Gujjar, they own land in eastern sides on the river.
+Land in the areas was disputed before between the Pashtun Khans and Gujjar walis of the Swat princely state.

 Economic impact

 Swat River plays an important role in the economy of the valley.
 Lower reaches of the Swat and Malakand Valley are irrigated by a series of canals regulated by the Amandara Headworks - built by the British in 1903.

-Swats Canal flows under the Malakand Pass through Benton Tunnel, completed in 1914.
+The Upper Swat Canal flows under the Malakand Pass through Benton Tunnel, completed in 1914.
 Below Dargai, the Munda Headworks, built by the British in 1921, feed canals that supply numerous smaller canals in the districts of Charsadda, Swabi and Mardan in the Peshawar Valley.
 The river also recharges water wells and springs through seepage.

 Hydropower

 Swat's waters are used for hydropower generation at the Jabban Hydropower Plant (completed in 1938), and Dargai Hydropower Plant (completed in 1952).
 The Mohmand Dam, at the lower end of the Swat River's course before it enters into the Peshawar valley, has an installed generation capacity of 740 MW and is under construction.
 Proposed hydropower projects along the river's course are Asrit Kedam HPP, Gabral HPP and Matiltan HPP.